 Suburb/Location Lot 47 (23) Currambine Boulevard, Currambine.

 Applicant Natasha O'Neil.

 Owner Natasha O'Neil.

 Zoning LPS Residential, R80.

 MRS Urban.

-Site area 340m2.
+Site area 340m 2 .

 Structure plan Not applicable.

 The subject site is bound by Currambine Boulevard to the south, Mistral Meander to the north, residential development to the east and a nine metre wide pedestrian accessway to the west.
 The site is located approximately 320 metres to the west of the Currambine Train Station.
-A location plan is provided as Attachment 1 to this Report.
+A location plan is provided as Attachment 1 to Report CJ073-06/20.